rockey5520/fruitshop/README.md

 **Overview :** This project is to build an Fruit store with both front end and back end parts of the application.
-Angular 10 is used to build front end part and Golang is used for building RESTFul API serving data from in-memory DB
+Angular 10 is used to build front end part and Golang is used for building RESTFul API serving data from in-memory DB.

+**Observation:** When tried to attemp the same exact backend with Java, Go outperformed in performance and time taken for each api request. i have let the logging enabled while application running to have a little information about where the program control is going for each call and track the time take for each call to optimize further more

 **Project Rules**